ammrat13/ammrat13.github.io/_drafts/edge_coloring_complete_graphs_of_even_order.md

 ![An example of recursion with good paths](/assets/2020/12/31/good_path_recursion.svg)

 Sadly, recursing in this way doesn't guarantee the existence of a good path in the resulting graph.
-Like before, I made some effort to recurse in this way even in the absence of good paths, but I didn't have much luck.
+Like before, I made some effort to use this argument even in the absence of good paths, but I didn't have much luck.

 ---